Leadership, Capabilities, & Strategy

 True Strategic Intent

-Where do I begin with Roger Martin?
-There is so much of his work that resonates with me.
-He of course has mastered a remarkably effective approach and has been at it a little bit longer.
-I took part in one of his strategy cohorts in 2022, it helped me be much more effective in my strategic practice.
+There is good deal of Roger Martin’s work that resonates with me.
+He has mastered an effective approach of making strategic choices and turning them into strategy.
+I took part in one of his strategy cohorts in 2022, it helped me be more effective in my strategy practice.

 Two big take aways are leaders don’t do strategy very well because most strategic decision are based on past performance.
 The problem is if you want customers to behave differently you must imagine a new way for your organization to behave.
 Do not shy away from new activities that have not been measured yet in your organization.

-The second is about the mental models we use to navigate our lives with some semblance of predictability.
+The second is about the mental models we use to navigate our lives for predictability.
 Martin challenges popular business models without getting into all the psychobabble.
 What he asks his readers to do is to revise or improve our routines so that our fast brain works more effectively.
-Readers should keep in mind that our fast brains and slow brains are equally susceptible to error.
-Little known fact: our biases and heuristics are what create fallible models.
+Some believe that slowing down or thinking through something increases chances of success.
+The fact is, our fast brains and slow brains are equally susceptible to error.
+It is our biases and heuristics that create fallible thinking.

 Get copies of “Playing To Win: How Strategy Really Works” by A.G.
 Lafley & Roger Martin AND “A New Way To Think” by Roger Martin.
 They offer a new way to think about strategy and business models.